rafageist/rafageist.com/documentation/09-background-and-grounding.md

 # Background and grounding

+I formally graduated in computer engineering from the Technological University of Havana (CUJAE), Cuba, in 2010.
 I began learning to program in 1997, very early, in an environment with limited resources.
 That early start meant working close to fundamentals before modern abstractions and automated tools became common.